 (e) To qualify for a temporary license as a participant in a continuing acupuncture education course, an applicant shall be a graduate of a Committee approved acupuncture school, shall have been accepted into a Committee approved continuing acupuncture education course, shall have the undergraduate educational requirements specified in 243 CMR 5.03(1), and shall be supervised by an active licensed acupuncturist who is in good standing with the Committee.

 (f) Application for temporary licensure shall be made through the dean's office of the acupuncture school hiring the temporary licensee, through the organization sponsoring the acupuncture educational seminar or program, through the institution sponsoring the postgraduate clinical training program or by the applicant on an application form provided by the Committee.
-Temporary licensure is for one year with renewal yearly for a maximum of two years, with the exception of a temporary license granted under 5.02(2)(d), which shall be for three months with renewal for a maximum of one year.
+Temporary licensure is for one year with renewal yearly for a maximum of two years, with the exception of a temporary license granted under 243 CMR 5.02(2)(d), which shall be for three months with renewal for a maximum of one year.
 Completed applications must be submitted 60 days prior to the start of the internship program, educational seminar or program or postgraduate clinical training program.

 5.03: Educational Requirements for Full Licensure

 (1) Undergraduate Education.